Big Cat Rescue

 • Carrying out general reserve maintenance - fencing, road clearance, planting

-There are two seperate parts of the project which you'll alternate your working days between: the big cat sanctuary and the rescue centre.
+There are two separate sections of the project which you'll alternate your working days between: the big cat sanctuary and the rescue centre.

-The big cat sanctuary - large 1.5 hectare natural savannah enclosures for lions and tigers, located in the middle of the reserve.
+The big cat sanctuary - large 1.5 hectare natural savannah enclosures for lions and tigers (who live mainly in pairs), located in the wildlife reserve.
 The aim is to allow them to live the rest of their lives in a safe environment, close to nature and with the best care.
-Unfortunately they are not able to be released back to the wild as they have not learned to hunt and some of them were bottle-fed, declawed or defanged.
-The big cats mostly live together in pairs.
+Unfortunately they are not able to be released back to the wild as they do not have the skills to hunt and some have been declawed or defanged before being rescued.

-The rescue centre - historically this was a zoo with unethical practices, which was purchased by the project in order to rescue the animals.
-The site has since been transformed into a rescue centre and small enclosures are being upgraded into larger and more modern enclosures for the different animals.
+The rescue centre - historically this was a zoo with unethical practices, which was purchased by the project in order to rescue the animals from exploitation and canned hunting.
+The site has since been transformed into a rescue centre and enclosures are being upgraded into larger and more natural enclosures for the different animals.

 Rescued donkeys roam freely around large parts of reserve and the rescue centre.
 They are very interactive and volunteers always seem to have a favourite donkey!